-Carr and Kirby-Yung’s motions were presented separately but offered similar requests.
+Carr et Kirby-Yung’s motions were presented separately but offered similar requests.
 Both proposals focu

 ssed on limiting sound pollution as well as air pollution, two of the major consequences that arise from using gas-powered tools.
 The landscaping tools in question include; gas-powered leaf blowers, hedge trimmers, edge trimmers, lawnmowers and chain saws.
 Councillors ask that these tools be completely phased out of the city by 2025.

 d interview with Global Green News, Carr states: